Tularemia: Use as a biological weapon

 The Schu S4 strain was standardized as "Agent UL" for use in the United States M143 bursting spherical bomblet.
 It was a lethal biological warfare agent with an anticipated fatality rate of 40–60%.
-The rate-of-action was around three days, with a duration-of-action of one to three weeks (treated) and two to three months (untreated), with frequent relapses.
-UL was streptomycin resistant.
-The aerobiological stability of UL was a major concern, being sensitive to sunlight, and losing virulence over time after release.
+The rate of action was around three days, with a duration of action of one to three weeks (treated) and two to three months (untreated), with frequent relapses.
+UL was a aminoglycoside resistant strain.
+The aerobiological stability of UL was a major concern, being sensitive to sunlight and losing virulence over time after release.
 When the 425 strain was standardized as "agent JT" (an incapacitant rather than lethal agent), the Schu S4 strain's symbol was changed again to SR.

 Both wet and dry types of F. tularensis (identified by the codes TT and ZZ) were examined during the "Red Cloud" tests, which took place from November 1966 to February 1967 in the Tanana Valley, Alaska.

 Other animals

 Cats and dogs can acquire the disease from the bite of a tick or flea that has fed on an infected host, such as a rabbit or rodent.
 For treatment of infected cats, antibiotics are the preferred treatment, including tetracycline, chloramphenicol or streptomycin.
 Long treatment courses may be necessary as relapses are common.